Sjpante/maven-movies-business-intelligence/README.md

 Market Coverage: Evaluated the library’s coverage of highly-awarded actors to ensure the catalog remains competitive.

-🚀 Environment & Usage
+⚙️ Environment & Usage
 Ensure you have a MySQL or MariaDB server instance active.

 Step 1: Run create-mavenmovies.sql to generate the schema and populate the tables.

-Step 2: Execute SQL_Final.sql to generate the report suite.
+Step 2: Execute SQL Final.sql to generate the report suite.

 Note: This project was developed and tested using DBeaver and MySQL Server.
 Depending on your specific SQL flavor or client version, slight variations in result formatting or performance may occur.